 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The College has a deferred outflow which is presented as a deferred outflow for pension.
+The College has deferred outflows which are presented as a deferred outflow for pension and OPEB.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-The College has a deferred inflow which is presented as a deferred inflow for pension.
+The College has deferred inflows which are presented as a deferred inflow for pension and OPEB.